VictorDavydenko008/web-scraping-api-ts/README.md

 2. `POST /api/scrape/telemart`
  Description:
-Scrapes products data from multiple pages of a specified category starting from a given Telemart URL.
+Scrapes items data from multiple pages of a specified category starting from a given Telemart URL.

  Example request body:
 {